quickwit-oss/quickwit/docs/get-started/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Before running Quickwit search instances on your servers, you will need to create indexes, add documents, and finally launch the server.
-In this quick start guide, we will install Quickwit and go through these steps one by one.
-All the Quickwit commands used in this guide are documented [in the CLI reference documentation](../reference/cli.md).
+In this quick start guide, we will install Quickwit, create an index, add documents and finally execute search queries.
+All the Quickwit commands used in this guide are documented [in the CLI reference documentation](/docs/reference/cli.md).

 ## Install Quickwit using Quickwit installer